Thomas & Friends: Hero of the Rails: United States

-Media tie-ins
+Merchandise and tie-ins

+To promote the film, the 2009 Day Out with Thomas events in North America was known as "The Hero of the Rails Tour" was held at locations such as the Illinois Railway Museum, where guests could participate in activities such as arts and crafts or ride on a 15-ton replica of Thomas the Tank Engine.

 A mobile app (entitled Thomas & Friends: Hero of the Rails) was developed by Callaway Digital Arts and released on 13 May 2011.
 Kirkus Reviews rated the app positively, commenting that it "delivers the same predictable experience they relish in video and book form, gently augmented with interactive enhancements."

-A video game adaptation of the film was also released to the Nintendo Wii and the DS in Europe on 29 June 2010.
+A video game adaptation of the film was also released to the Nintendo Wii and the DS in Europe on 20 August 2010.
 It was to be released in North America, but it has appeared to be cancelled indefinitely.

 The movie was adapted into a Little Golden Book by the same name, which released on 11 May 2010.

 Reception

 DVD Talk gave a mixed review for Hero of the Rails, stating that it could be worth a rental while overall criticizing the film's plot, modernizations, and stating that it "[felt] like a poorly-thought-out extension of the series, designed simply to introduce a new format and score some cash."
 Common Sense Media gave the film three stars, as they felt that it would not disappoint fans of the series but that it was also your "typical Thomas tale".
 About.com gave the movie four stars, opining that while the film looked better than they expected and praised the film for the value lessons it imparted, it was also "unremarkable compared to every other Thomas CGI animated children's movie".